Coochin Creek camping area in Beerwah State Forest provides a camping area that is ideal for visitors who enjoy fishing

 Location: on Roys Road, about 3km upstream from the Pumicetone Passage.

 Access: the camping area is located on the eastern side of the Bruce Highway with access off Roys Road via Exit 179 Bells Creek interchange.
 Travelling north, take the Bells Creek exit and turn right, using the bridge to cross the Bruce Highway.
 Travelling south, turn left at the Bells Creek exit.
-Turn right into Roys Road.
-Instead continue north to the Caloundra interchange and return southbound on the Bruce Highway to the Roys Road turnoff.
+Turn right into Roys Road and follow this for approximately 4km to the camping area turn off.
 The camping area can be reached by conventional vehicle.

 Number of sites: 21 sites.

 Suitable for: tent camping beside your car; walk-in camping; caravans; camper trailers and motorhomes.
 Camp sites are numbered so visitors can book a site most suitable for their tent, camper trailer, campervan or caravan.